zihad18/4MonthMLChallenge/Week2/Day8/TaskExplaination.md

 the python inbuild sort is higher than O(N) and less than O(N^2)

 ## The Dictionary Creator
+creating a list takes O(1) times and  searching O(N) and creating dict as hashtable O(N) and searching takes O(1)

 ## The Slice Copy
+slicing allocates new memory for [0: 5000] so it takes space complexity O(k) where k is the size of the slice.